cantaloupe-project/cantaloupe/README.md

 mode."
 This is harmless, but can be suppressed anyway by launching Cantaloupe with the `-Dcom.sun.media.jai.disableMediaLib=true` option.*

+### FfmpegProcessor

+FfmpegProcessor uses the [ffmpeg](http://www.ffmpeg.org) tool to extract still frames from video files.
+It can be used for video thumbnail generation å la YouTube, as well as deep zooming of high-resolution still frames.

 ### Which Processor Should I Use?

 1. Use KakaduProcessor for JP2s
+2. Use FfmpegProcessor for videos
-2. For all of the rest of the source formats you would like to serve, it's a good idea to experiment with different processors, comparing their performance, resource usage, and output quality.
+3. For all of the rest of the source formats you would like to serve, it's a good idea to experiment with different processors, comparing their performance, resource usage, and output quality.
 Benchmark results, if you can contribute them, are welcome.